-The P6 family, Pentium, and Intel486 processors allow user-mode pages to be write-protected against supervisor-mode access.
-Setting the WP flag in register CR0 to 1 enables supervisor-mode sensitivity to user-mode, write protected pages.
-Supervisor pages which are read-only are not writable from any privilege level, regardless of WP setting.
+Starting with the P6 family, Intel processors allow user-mode pages to be write-protected against supervisor-mode access.
+Setting CR0.WP = 1 enables supervisor-mode sensitivity to user-mode, write protected pages.
+Supervisor pages which are read-only are not writable from any privilege level (if CR0.WP = 0).
 This supervisor write-protect feature is useful for implementing a "copy-on-write" strategy used by some operating systems, such as UNIX, for task creation (also called forking or spawning).
 When a new task is created, it is possible to copy the entire address space of the parent task.
 This gives the child task a complete, duplicate set of the parent's segments and pages.
 An alternative copy-on-write strategy saves memory space and time by mapping the child's segments and pages to the same segments and pages used by the parent task.
 A private copy of a page gets created only when one of the tasks writes to the page.
 By using the WP flag and marking the shared pages as read-only, the supervisor can detect an attempt to write to a user-level page, and can copy the page at that time.